Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 There’s more to like, however, including front and rear pull loops that makes putting them on and taking them off a breeze.

 Wearers also appreciate the Xtratuf Ankle Deck Boots lightweight design that enables them to move freely and easily without the feel of heavier boots.

-They also feature an antimicrobial liner that’s breathable, moisture-wicking, and anti-microbial technology to keep odor at bay.
+They also feature an anti-microbial-microbial liner that’s breathable, moisture-wicking, and anti-microbial technology to keep odor at bay.
 A rounded toe helps enhance its overall comfort, as well.